mdbootstrap/TW-Elements/README.md

 --------

 If you have any idea to improve this project or any problem using this, please feel free to upload an [issue](https://github.com/noraesae/perfect-scrollbar/issues).

+If it's a simple question or issue, you may want to ask in [Gitter chat](https://gitter.im/noraesae/perfect-scrollbar), which may be the simplest way to contact me.

 License
 -------